-Brad McMillan is the chief investment officer and a managing principal at Commonwealth, Member FINRA/SIPC, a Registered Investment Adviser–broker/dealer based in Waltham, Mass., and San Diego, Calif.
+Brad McMillan is managing principal, wealth and investment management, and chief investment officer at Commonwealth, Member FINRA/SIPC, a Registered Investment Adviser–broker/dealer based in Waltham, Mass., and San Diego, Calif.
 He is the primary spokesperson for Commonwealth’s investment divisions.

 Brad earned degrees from Dartmouth College (BA), MIT (MS in real estate development), and Boston College (MS in finance), and he holds the CFA®, CFP®, CAIA, and MAI professional certifications.